 6 Don’t spread yourself too thin

-Be aware of your time and avoid drowning so you can stay right to the core of job, which is to create.
+Be aware of your time and avoid drowning so you can stay right at the core of a job, which is to create.
 Every now and then it’s easier to say yes to every side of a business venture, but stay true to your skill set and talents and delegate accordingly.
 Otherwise, you’ll find yourself in a sea of stress.

 7 Get everything in writing